 - “Fleurs dans un vase” (1882): A still life that achieved $15.8 million at Sotheby’s in 2023, reinforcing interest in his final works.

-Due to institutional ownership and limited production, even minor oil studies or works on paper can range from $3 million to $10 million, with many exceeding expectations at auction.
+Due to institutional ownership and limited production, even minor oil studies or works on paper can range from $3 million to $10 million, with many exceeding those estimates at auction.

 Price Appreciation and ROI

-Despite the rarity of transactions, Manet’s market has demonstrated elite-level capital appreciation and demand durability.
-Key investment metrics include:
+Despite the rarity of transactions, Manet’s market has demonstrated elite-level capital appreciation and demand durability that few other artists can rival.

 Manet’s works are especially favored by top-tier collectors, family offices, and museums, who often acquire for both prestige and capital preservation.
-This has created a market with extremely low volatility but high demand elasticity—ideal for strategic holding in a diversified art portfolio.
+That has created a market with extremely low volatility but high demand elasticity, which is ideal for strategic holding in a diversified art portfolio.
+Reuters financial markets data consistently shows luxury alternative assets like trophy art outperforming during periods of equity market stress.

-Owning a Manet is akin to holding a rare blue diamond—exceptionally scarce, globally revered, and nearly recession-proof.
+Owning a Manet is comparable to holding a rare blue diamond.
+Exceptionally scarce, globally revered, and nearly recession-proof.
 While entry requires significant capital, the investment case is extremely strong for institutional-grade buyers.
 Manet’s status is supported by both academic legacy and market fundamentals.

-For ultra-high-net-worth investors, Manet represents the pinnacle of Impressionist-era investment—an artist whose works are as intellectually weighty as they are financially secure.
+For ultra-high-net-worth investors, Manet sits at the pinnacle of Impressionist-era investment.
+He’s an artist whose works are as intellectually weighty as they are financially secure.

 FAQ